Director of Information Technology & Engineeringengineer@ripr.org

 Ambar Espinoza’s roots in environmental journalism started in Rhode Island a few years ago as an environmental reporting fellow at the Metcalf Institute for Marine & Environmental Reporting.
 She...

 Avory started as Rhode Island Public Radio's environment reporter in April 2017.
-Before joining the station, she was a general assignment reporter at Wisconsin Public Radio.
-Previously she reported on health, science and the community for...
+You'll also hear her sometimes filling-in as the weekend news host/anchor.
+Before joining the station, she was a general assignment reporter at Wisconsin Public...

 Performing Arts Criticnews@ripr.org